Understanding Revocable Non-Statutory Trusts

 One of the key features of a revocable non-statutory trust is that it can be amended, modified, or revoked by the grantor during their lifetime.
 Unlike an irrevocable trust, which cannot be changed without the consent of the beneficiaries, a revocable trust provides flexibility and control.
 Additionally, revocable non-statutory trusts have the ability to hold a wide range of assets, including real estate, investments, and personal property.

-See also Understanding Non-Statutory Trusts for Education Funding
+See also Legal Considerations for Non-Statutory Trusts

 Advantages of Revocable Non-Statutory Trusts